Click here for frequently asked questions on maternity leave

 (b) leave of absence without pay, to the end of the academic year, subject to discretion of the managerial authority concerned.
 (For this purpose the end of the school year is the end of August.)

-The sequencing arrangement for maternity leave are:
+The arrangements for maternity leave are:

 - Maternity leave (first 26 weeks – statutory leave)